opentiny/tiny-agent/README.md

   VueRouterActions,
   GuideActions,
   AxiosActions,
-  TinyVueActions
+  TinyVueActions,
-} from '@opentiny/tiny-agent-task-action-lib'
+} from '@opentiny/tiny-agent-task-action-lib';
-import { createScheduler } from '@opentiny/tiny-agent-task-runtime-service'
+import { createScheduler } from '@opentiny/tiny-agent-task-runtime-service';

-// Create scheduler and integrate operation library export const { taskScheduler, actionManager } = createScheduler( [...BaseActions, ...FormActions, ...VueRouterActions, ...GuideActions, ...AxiosActions, ...TinyVueActions], {} // You can provide your own context for the operation library, such as axios and router )
+// Create scheduler and integrate operation library export const { taskScheduler, actionManager } = createScheduler( [...BaseActions, ...FormActions, ...VueRouterActions, ...GuideActions, ...AxiosActions, ...TinyVueActions], {}, // You can provide your own context for the operation library, such as axios and router );
 ```

 ## Development